kinecosystem/kin-website-docs/docs/quick-start/hi-kin-android.md

 ```
 `Environment.TEST` is a public static variable that includes `networkURL`, `networkPassphrase`, and `issuerAccountID`. `networkURL` is the location of a [Horizon server](../kin-architecture-overview.md/#horizon-servers) providing access to the test blockchain.

 `STUB_APP_ID` should be replaced with your `appId` once your app is in production.
 An `appID` is a 4-character string assigned to you by Kin and used to identify your application.
-It contains only digits and upper and/or lower case letters.
-While you are testing your integration in the Kin Playground environment you can use any string of four characters as long as you only use digits and upper or lower case letters.
+It contains only digits and upper and/or lower-case letters.
+While you are testing your integration in the Kin Playground environment, you can use any string of four characters as long as you only use digits and upper or lower-case letters.

 Your `appID` is automatically added to the `memo` field.
-For more information see the [executing a transaction](#executing-a-transaction) section.
+For more information, see the [executing a transaction](#executing-a-transaction) section.